Anthropology & Sociology

 West Chester University

-The shift to a post-industrial economy, in part, provided an opportunity for me to break from my blue-collar background and earn a BA, MA, and PhD in Sociology.
-I was also lucky to have a great set of scholarly mentors along the way.
-They are Dr. Gerhard Schutte, Dr. Lauren Langman, Dr. Marilyn Krogh, Dr. Peter Whalley (deceased), and Dr. Leigh Shaffer.
+The shift to a “post-industrial economy,” in part, provided an opportunity for me to break from my blue-collar background and earn a BA, MA, and PhD in Sociology.
+I was lucky to have a great set of scholarly mentors along the way.
+They are Dr. Gerhard Schutte, Dr. Lauren Langman, Dr. Marilyn Krogh, Dr. Peter Whalley (deceased), Dr. Leigh Shaffer, Dr. Susan Johnston, Dr. Paul Stoller, and Dr. Ed Lordan.
 I am very grateful to them.
 Their inspiring mentorship has fostered my recent scholarly interests in academic and career advising.

 Areas of Scholarly Interest